ThioJoe/Thio-Universal-Agent/README.md

 **A:** There's not actually a limit.
 You can set the max number of steps to any number in the settings.
 The default is arbitrarily set to 100 steps.

 ### **Q:** Which AI Services are supported?
-**A:** Currently  ChatGPT, Gemini, and Claude.
-Your own API key is required.
+**A:** Currently ChatGPT, OpenAI-compatible chat-completions APIs, Gemini, and Claude.
+ChatGPT/Gemini/Claude require your own API key; OpenAI-compatible endpoints can also be local or self-hosted and may not require one.
 Currently it seems Gemini works the best, especially `gemini-flash-latest`

 ### **Q:** Doesn't this use a ton of tokens?
 **A:** Sort of, but not as much as you might think.
 Each step is maybe 3k tokens, but input tokens are cheaper.
 Completion tokens are usually as few as 50, up to a few hundred for many queued actions.
 The big factor is how many thinking tokens are used.